dirtbags/dirtbags.github.io/contest/tutorial/carving.md

+---
-Title: CTF Tutorial: File carving
+title: CTF Tutorial: File carving
+---

 Begin with the following image: